mrijken/check-config/README.md

 key = value
 ```

-The syntax is slightly different per check type/
+The syntax is slightly different per check type.
+See the next sections for help about the checker definitions.

 ### File Absent